Zelle vs. Venmo

 eBay, the online auction giant, was fairly young at the time.
 Payments to sellers on eBay were usually settled with personal checks or money orders.
 But when PayPal came on the scene, it quickly gained traction as a safer way to pay.

 Safer because you didn't have to share any sensitive financial info with the other party.
-And, later on, with a buyer and seller protection programs.
+And, later on, with buyer and seller protection programs.
 As you probably know, your checking account number, a pretty darned sensitive bit of information, is printed on every check you write.
 Up till then you probably only wrote checks to pay monthly bills (wow, remember that?) and maybe at a store before credit/debit cards completely took over.

 But trust became a cause for concern as buying and selling online with people we didn't know and likely quite far away increased.
 With PayPal, you needn't give anyone else your bank account info. eBayers loved it so much that eBay bought PayPal in 2002 for $1.5bn. eBay later sold PayPal but that's not important here.